 1. Inside Nave/Vaul

 Unlike the Renaissance churches of Italy, Sagrada Familia is bursting with bright colors much like the rest of Barcelona.
-The appearance is as if a renowned architect, sculptor, and Dr. Seuss all got together and built the interior of the church.
+It seems as though a renowned architect, sculptor, and Dr. Seuss all got together and built the exquisite interior of the church.

 Sagrada Familia’s Completion Date

-Ironically, the most visited building in Barcelona had been building without a legal permit from the municipality.
+Ironically, the most visited building in Barcelona has been under construction without a legal permit from the municipality.
 After 134 years of construction, Sagrada Família recieved a legal construction permit in April of 2019.

-Following this new agreement, the company leading the erection of Sagrada Família announced the beginning of the construction of the last five towers which is the beginning of the end.
+Following this new agreement, the company leading the erection of Sagrada Família announced the beginning of the construction of the last five towers, which heralds the beginning of the end.

 In May it was our third visit to Antoni Gaudi’s fabulous La Sagrada Familia and yet again we were in awe!